danielabar/meblog/src/markdown/datadog-heroku-rails.md

 * **Rails Environment Check:** By wrapping the initializer in a `Rails.env.staging? || Rails.env.production?` check, we ensure Datadog configuration only runs in environments where the Datadog agent is running.
 * **Log Level:** Even though earlier we ran `heroku config:set DD_LOG_LEVEL="error"`, I found it necessary to also set the log level in the initializer to fully quiet all the Datadog logs noise.
 * **Environment Tagging:** Datadog uses the `env` tag to segment and filter application data by environment, like "staging" or "production".
 Setting `c.env` to `prod-my-app-name` or `staging-my-app-name` ensures that traces, are grouped by environment.
-* **Version Tagging:** The `version` tag tracks specific app versions, which is handy for tracing changes over deployments.
+* **Version Tagging:** The `version` tag tracks specific app versions, which is handy for tracing changes across deployments.
 Here, we pull `HEROKU_RELEASE_VERSION` directly from the environment, so each deployment’s metrics reflect its specific version tag, such as `v123`.
 This allows us to see how a particular deployment performs, compare releases, and track down any regressions or improvements made in recent updates.

 <aside class="markdown-aside">
 You could simply populate the `env` tag with the value of `Rails.env` if your project is the only one using Datadog at your company.
-In my case, there were several different teams/projects sharing the same Datadog instance, and we wanted to keep the env tags distinct across project teams.
+In my case, there were several different teams sharing the same Datadog instance, and we wanted to keep the env tags distinct across project teams.
 </aside>

 There's a lot more that can be done in the config block, including optionally disabling/enabling integrations.
 See the [Datadog Ruby](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/ruby/#integration-instrumentation) docs for further details.